Healthcare Jobs Report Summary

 The age of the U.S. healthcare workforce presents a huge opportunity for job growth in the near future.
 An Institute of Medicine report projects that an extra 3.5 million health care workers will be needed by 2030 to keep the current U.S. worker to population ratio.

 The healthcare market is also likely to experience growth through the use of technology.
-The mobile app Heal will lead to an increase in home doctor visits because it provides easy access to a doctor without having to deal with any bureaucratic red tape.
-Of course, whenever a new service emerges it is likely to be regulated, so legislatures may very well kill any growth in the healthcare sector from these technological advancements.
-These services are already largely unavailable in Alaska, Arkansas, and Louisiana where state legislatures have passed restrictions on telemedicine services.
+Applications such as Teledoc and ZocDoc will lead to an increase in home doctor visits because it provides easy access to a doctor without having to deal with any bureaucratic red tape.
+Of course, whenever a new service emerges it is likely to be regulated, so legislature may very well kill any growth in the healthcare sector from these technological advancements – however, sentiment has changed as the global COVID-19 pandemic has exposed areas of the healthcare industry that are ripe for disruption and necessary change.

 Healthcare Job Market Challenges

 The huge potential for growth as older healthcare professionals retire also presents a challenge for the healthcare industry.
+In fact, 30% of physicians are between the ages of 56 and 65.
+The situation is even more stark for dentists, where 16.1% are over the age of 65, and 21.9% are between the ages of 55 and 64.
 The healthcare labor market will experience a shortage of qualified professionals if there are not enough young people training for jobs in healthcare.
 This is good news for healthcare professionals because they will see an increase in wages to capture limited talent, but also means increased costs and possible waiting lines if the labor shortage is large enough.

 Whether they’re desirable or not, economic regulations distort market efficiencies.
 Regulations in the healthcare industry are not going away and will likely increase if the market experiences labor shortages because there won’t be enough healthcare professionals in every city.
 Additional regulations that telemedicine will potentially face poses a challenge against advancing technology and will retard growth if implemented.